 Post-Quantum Cryptography and Bitcoin: Shaping the Security Architecture of the Future

 Quantum computers threaten the cryptography that underpins our digital infrastructure – from TLS to VPNs and Bitcoin.
-Yet the crypto community is responding faster than expected.
-A look at the post-quantum strategies that are currently shaping tomorrow’s security architecture.
+However, the crypto community is responding faster than expected.
+A look at the post-quantum strategies shaping tomorrow’s security architecture.

-• NIST finalized the first post-quantum cryptography standards in 2024 (CRYSTALS-Kyber, CRYSTALS-Dilithium)
+- NIST finalizes the first post-quantum cryptography standards in 2024 (CRYSTALS-Kyber, CRYSTALS-Dilithium)

-• Companies should create a crypto inventory now and plan their migration
+- Companies should create a crypto inventory and plan migration now

 Why Quantum Computers Threaten Cryptography

-The security of modern cryptography relies on mathematical problems that are practically unsolvable for classical computers: factoring large numbers (RSA) and the discrete logarithm problem on elliptic curves (ECDSA).
-Quantum computers could solve these problems with Shor’s algorithm in polynomial time.
+The security of modern cryptography relies on mathematical problems that are effectively unsolvable for classical computers: large number factorization (RSA) and the discrete logarithm problem on elliptic curves (ECDSA).
+Quantum computers could solve these problems using Shor’s algorithm in polynomial time.

-This affects more than just Bitcoin: TLS, SSH, VPNs, digital signatures, certificates – the entire PKI infrastructure of the internet is based on these assumptions.
-If they fall, everything falls with them.
+This affects not just Bitcoin but also TLS, SSH, VPNs, digital signatures, certificates – the entire PKI infrastructure of the internet relies on these assumptions.
+If they fail, everything fails.

 NIST PQC: The New Standards

-The National Institute of Standards and Technology published the first post-quantum standards in 2024 after an eight-year evaluation process:
+The National Institute of Standards and Technology (NIST) has published the first post-quantum standards after an eight-year evaluation process in 2024:

-Google, Cloudflare, and Apple are already testing hybrid TLS implementations that combine classical and post-quantum algorithms.
+Google, Cloudflare, and Apple are already testing hybrid TLS implementations combining classical and post-quantum algorithms.
 Chrome has supported ML-KEM since version 124.

 Bitcoin and Post-Quantum: More Robust Than Expected

-Bitcoin has an often-overlooked advantage: addresses that have never sent a transaction are protected by SHA-256 and RIPEMD-160 – hash functions that can withstand quantum computers (Grover’s algorithm only halves the effective key length).
+Bitcoin has an often overlooked advantage: addresses that have never sent a transaction are protected by SHA-256 and RIPEMD-160 – hash functions that also withstand quantum computers (Grover’s algorithm reduces key length by half).

 The risk primarily affects “exposed” public keys – addresses that have already sent transactions.
 The Bitcoin community is discussing several migration paths:

-• Hybrid signatures: a combination of ECDSA and PQC for the transition period
+- Hybrid Signatures: Combination of ECDSA and PQC for the transition period

-Notably, the same cryptographic principles that have secured Bitcoin for 15 years – hash-based commitments, Merkle Trees, defense in depth – are the very concepts on which post-quantum security is also built.
+Interestingly, the same cryptographic principles that have secured Bitcoin for 15 years – hash-based commitments, Merkle trees, defense in depth – are the same concepts underlying post-quantum security.

 “Harvest Now, Decrypt Later”: The Real Risk

 State actors could record encrypted communications today and decrypt them in 10-15 years with quantum computers.
-For companies with long-term sensitive data (patents, trade secrets, health data), this is a concrete risk – today.
+For companies with long-term sensitive data (patents, business secrets, health data), this is a concrete risk now.

-The BSI (Federal Office for Information Security) has recommended since 2024: start immediately with an inventory of your cryptographic procedures.
+The BSI recommends since 2024: Start immediately with an inventory of your cryptographic procedures.
 Identify where RSA and ECDSA are used.
-Plan the migration to post-quantum-capable algorithms.
+Plan migration to post-quantum capable algorithms.

 What Companies Should Do Now

-1. Create a crypto inventory: Where are RSA, ECDSA, and DH used?
+- Create a Crypto Inventory: Where are RSA, ECDSA, DH used?
 (TLS certificates, VPNs, code signing, email encryption)

-3. Test hybrid methods: evaluate NIST PQC algorithms in parallel with classical methods
+- Test Hybrid Methods: Evaluate NIST PQC algorithms alongside classical methods

-5. Follow BSI recommendations: the technical guideline TR-02102 is regularly updated
+- Follow BSI Recommendations: The technical guideline TR-02102 is regularly updated

 Key Facts